arvidn/libtorrent/docs/manual.rst

 The other constructor, that takes a port range and an interface as well as the fingerprint will automatically try to listen on a port on the given interface.
 For more information about the parameters, see ``listen_on()`` function.

+The flags paramater can be used to start default features (upnp & nat-pmp) and default plugins (ut_metadata, ut_pex and smart_ban).
+The default is to start those things.
+If you do not want them to start, pass 0 as the flags parameter.

 ~session()
 ----------